 Julia started writing songs in 2009, playing at open mics in Kitsilano and around Vancouver.
 With support from family and friends she continued to perform at venues such as Backstage Lounge, Railway Club, Jericho Arts Centre, Trees Organic Coffee Cafe, Cafe Du Soleil and local festivals such as Make Music and Harmony Arts.

 Then in 2011, she embarked on the Wheely Slow Cooking Tour with fellow singer/songwriter Shera Kelly.
-The two performed concerts on farms, cooked with their hosts and interviewed farmers about where their food comes from.
-Sharing online webisodes along the way they toured from Salt Spring Island to Halifax (30 communities in two months).
-The trip was completely unplanned and as attention for the tour grew it began getting picked up by media outlets including; CBC Halifax Radio, Vancouver Courier, North Shore News and CBC The Early Edition.
+The two performed concerts on farms, cooked meals with their hosts and interviewed farmers about where their food comes from.
+Sharing online webisodes along the way, they toured from Salt Spring Island to Halifax (30 communities in two months).
+The trip was completely unplanned and as attention for the tour grew, it began getting picked up by media outlets including; CBC Halifax Radio, Vancouver Courier, North Shore News and CBC The Early Edition.
 When returning back to Vancouver, they did speaking engagements including PechaKucha Vancouver at the Vogue Theatre, PechaKucha Salt Spring, local high schools and sustainable food events.

-She is passionate about sustainable food systems, nurturing artistic expression and exploring one's passions.
 She has performed and spoke at schools for the Passion Foundation and sat on the board of ArtQuake.